encourage in russian video lesson

 Free Russian lesson “How to encourage and cheer up someone in Russian”

-Here are the main phrases to encourage and cheer up in Russian:
+The main phrases to encourage and cheer up in Russian

 “Всё будет хорошо” is an impersonal, nice and common way to cheer up a person or a group of people in Russian.
 It can be used in different situations, when somebody is in trouble, in doubts, is afraid of something that might happen.
 It is both formal and informal.
 This phrase is used to assure a person or people that they should not worry about something.